 Physical principles of US wave

 Diagnostic medical sonography is an imaging technique in which high frequency acoustic energy is transmitted into the body using a transducer in contact with the skin.
-The ultrasound wave is reflected from tissue interfaces of different densities.

 US tissue interactions